Belgrade Nikola Tesla Airport: Airport in Pančevo

-An airport on the outskirts of Pančevo, a town located northeast of Belgrade, began its operations in 1923 when CFRNA inaugurated the international route Paris–Istanbul which was flown via Belgrade.
-It was on that route that same year that the first world night flight ever happened in history.
+An airport on the outskirts of Pančevo, a town located northeast of Belgrade, began its operations in 1923 when CFRNA inaugurated the international route Paris–Istanbul, which was flown via Belgrade.
+In the same year, on that route, the first ever world night flight occurred.
 The same year airmail service began operating from the airport.
 The Pančevo airport was also used by the Royal Yugoslav Air Force academy.
-After the World War II the airport was used by the Yugoslav Air Force before it became the airfield of the Utva Aviation Industry after its relocation from Zemun to Pančevo.
+After World War II, the airport was used by the Yugoslav Air Force before it became the airfield of the Utva Aviation Industry after its relocation from Zemun to Pančevo.